 The Centre For Research and Documentation on World Language Problems (CED)

-The Centre For Research and Documentation on World Language Problems (CED) was founded in 1952, as a specialized branch of the Universal Esperanto Association (UEA) under the direction of Ivo Lapenna, to promote the scholarly study of Esperanto and its diverse applications in all spheres of life; to ensure the compilation and editing of reliable documentation on Esperanto; and to support efforts to present the facts about Esperanto to international organisations, scholarly and specialist associations, and the public.
+The Centre for Research and Documentation on the World Language Problem (CED) was established in 1952 to advance scholarly research on Esperanto “and its multifaceted applications in all spheres of life”; to ensure the compilation and editing of reliable documentation on Esperanto; and to support efforts to present the facts about Esperanto to international organisations, scholarly and specialist associations, and wider publics.
+Originally, then, CED was conceived as a specialist organisation in support of the worldwide Esperanto movement under the umbrella of the Universal Esperanto Association (UEA).

 Board of Directors